Understanding the Hamilton Anxiety Rating Scale (HAM-A)

 History and Development

-Developed by psychiatrist Max Hamilton in 1959, the HAM-A was among the first scales to quantify anxiety symptoms in clinical treatments.
+Developed by Max Hamilton in 1959, the HAM-A was among the first scales to quantify symptoms in clinical treatments.
 Its comprehensive approach made it a valuable resource in psychiatric evaluations.
 Despite evolving diagnostic tools, the Hamilton Anxiety Scale HAM A remains relevant due to its balanced focus on somatic and cognitive symptoms.

 Purpose in Clinical Settings